Sri Lanka President lands in S'pore, quits; asylum here not on the cards

-Sri Lankan President Gotabaya Rajapaksa yesterday flew into Singapore from the Maldives where he had fled after days of massive street protests and a deepening economic crisis in his homeland.
+Sri Lankan President Gotabaya Rajapaksa flew into Singapore from the Maldives on Thursday (July 14) evening, where he had fled after days of massive street protests and a deepening economic crisis in his homeland.

 The office of Sri Lanka's parliamentary Speaker said last night that Mr Rajapaksa's e-mailed resignation letter had been received, and an official announcement would be made after its authenticity had been verified and legal processes completed.